 Undergraduate students at Christ's live in College accommodation.
 You will be able to choose accommodation options that allow you to stay in the university vacations if you wish.
 Alternatively, we provide extra space for international students to store items in College at times when they are not in residence.

 "Christ's never fails to make me feel happy and comfortable - within the first week, the end of the day of lectures meant getting to go 'home'. "

 How many international students do you accept?

 With the exception of Medicine, there are no quotas for how many international students we can accept.
 Currently, about a third of our undergraduate students come from outside the UK, and we have students from around 70 different countries.
-For Medicine, each year the University of Cambridge is only allowed to admit 22 students with a non-EU fee status in total.
+For Medicine, each year the University of Cambridge is only allowed to admit 22 students with overseas fee status in total.
 Of these, two can come to Christ's.

 How do we assess international applications?

 We read every complete, on-time application that we receive carefully, and we assess all of our applicants (both home and international) on the basis of their academic ability and potential.
 In other words, we are interested in what you will be able to achieve academically on your chosen course at Cambridge.